 But realize that in sterile, surgical environments, rules will likely prevent you from bringing in any kind of recording devices.

-How often do patients record appointments and procedures?
+Do other patients record appointments and procedures?

 The ease of recording with smartphones has undeniably increased the number of patients recording their appointments, either with or without their doctor’s knowledge and permission.

 Research has found that from 15% – 26% of patients admit to secretly recording their doctors.
 Another study found that 69% of patients are interested in recording appointments, half of whom want to do so without first seeking permission.